safan9/ict-ic115/README.md

-# ict-ic115
-IC 115 Web Design &amp; Development Project
+# ICT IC115 Web Design & Development Project
+This project uses HTML, CSS and JS.
+It is a little bit mobile responsive with hamburger menu showing in mobile and top main menu when opened on Desktop.